alessandroNarcisi96/FraudDetection/README.md

 As visible it is difficult building clusters around the datapoints.<br/>
 A good choice could be go for oversampling trying to stick with the original fraud transactions.<br/>
-A libray that suits very well to our needs is BorderlineSMOTE.<br/>
+A library that suits very well to our needs is BorderlineSMOTE.<br/>
 it allows to tune the percentage of resampling.<br/>
 For example with 0.05 with get the following result:<br/>
 ![alt text](https://github.com/alessandroNarcisi96/FraudDetection/blob/master/images/scatter_1_res.png)<br/>